eclipse-hono/hono/site/content/deployment/openshift.md

 Minishift is a tool that helps you run OpenShift locally by running a single-node OpenShift cluster inside a VM.
 Follow [this guide](https://docs.openshift.org/latest/minishift/getting-started/index.html) for installing and having Minishift up and running.

 After Minishift has been started up, the following steps need to be performed:

-1. Create a directory within the Minishift VM that can be used by Hono's services for persisting data that should prevail the restart of Minishift

-    ~~~sh
-    $ minishift ssh -- sudo mkdir -p -m 777 /mnt/sda1/var/lib/minishift/openshift.local.pv/hono
-    ~~~

 1. Set the `DOCKER_HOST` environment variable to point to the Docker daemon running inside the Minishift VM and set path to the OpenShift command line utilities